 Expectations are critical for macroeconomics and financial markets.
 But the expectation-formation process is not well understood.
 This column discusses some empirical characteristics of forecast disagreement from professional forecasters in the US, and discusses the ‘information frictions’ that underlie the heterogeneity of expectations.

-Christiane Baumeister, Lutz Kilian 19 November 2014
+Christiane Baumeister, Lutz Kilian, Wednesday, November 19, 2014

 Futures prices are a potentially valuable source of information about market expectations of asset prices.
 This column discusses a general approach to recovering this expectation when there is no agreement on the nature of the time-varying risk premium contained in futures prices.
 The authors illustrate this approach by tackling the long-standing problem of how to recover the market expectation of the price of crude oil.

 Charles A.E.
-Goodhart, Philipp Erfurth 04 November 2014
+Goodhart, Philipp Erfurth, Tuesday, November 4, 2014

 Most of the world is now at the point where the support ratio is becoming adverse, and the growth of the global workforce is slowing.
 This column argues that these changes will have profound and negative effects on economic growth.
 This implies that negative real interest rates are not the new normal, but rather an extreme artefact of a series of trends, several of which are coming to an end.
 By 2025, real interest rates should have returned to their historical equilibrium value of around 2.5–3%.

-Giang Ho, Paolo Mauro 12 September 2014
+Giang Ho, Paolo Mauro, Friday, September 12, 2014

 Forecasters often predict continued rapid economic growth into the medium and long term for countries that have recently experienced strong growth.
 Is this optimism warranted by past international growth experience?
 This column explores this question by looking at economic growth forecasts at longer-term horizons.